Let Sleeping Corpses Lie (1974)

 George goes off to destroy the machine and Edna has a complete nervous breakdown.
 She begins hallucinating regular people as zombies, prompting an ambulance to take her to the hospital.
 Night falls and things get appropriately creepy, with George wandering along a foggy path.
 Headlights break through the darkness and George is captured by the cops, who have no time for his malarkey.
 George literally yells “the corpses” three times before the inspector slaps the shit out of him.
 Somehow, he escapes and in a small bit of lazy screenwriting, he steals a conveniently available cop car.

 This leads us to an absolute massacre at the hospital.
 Edna is recovering, but downstairs, some wild shit is going on.
-In a beautifully shot sequence, a couple workers dump a body onto the slab and the camera pans away, following the mortician.
-Following him back, he finds the body has disappeared.
+In a beautifully shot sequence, a couple of workers dump a body onto the slab and the camera pans away, following the mortician.
+He turns and finds the body has disappeared.
 Well, that’s...odd, don’t ya think?
 A bit later, we see the aftermath of the attack.
 This zombie absolutely tore this poor guy to pieces as various body parts are strewn about the white room while it chows down on a bloody spleen.
 An attack on the night nurse by three male zombies even has a slightly rapey vibe as they tear off her breast and reach down her skirt to yank out her insides.
 A doctor gets an axe buried in his forehead and Katie gets it as well.
 Next thing you know, Katie’s stabbing her own sister with a syringe.
 The zombies enter the room and Edna is clearly fucked, big time.

 For one brief, awful moment, I thought George was going to save her.
 I wouldn’t have minded a hero’s rescue, but while he’s wrapping an axe in gauze and lighting it on fire, the zombies are less than 3 feet from her, so the impossibility of her liberation was practically set in stone.
 Still, he swoops in like goddamn Argoman and yanks her out, but guess fucking what?
 It’s too late.
 Her freaky red eyes give her away and he shoves her back into the now-fiery room.
 She’s shaking and moaning, reaching out for George.
 It seems like everything is hunky dory for the rapacious rogue, but we get a bit of the “old having a go at youth” when the inspector viciously guns him down.
-Kennedy delivers a triumphant line with relish, “I wish the dead could come back to life, you bastard, so I could kill ya again!”
+Kennedy delivers a triumphant line with ironic relish, “I wish the dead could come back to life, you bastard, so I could kill ya again!”

 The next morning, a huge crowd gathers and the inspector is hailed as a hero.
 He has some amusing banter with his associate about apples before heading to the very hotel George and Edna checked into earlier.
 Very much like the moralistic endings of EC Horror comics or The Twilight Zone, the inspector gets his by a lively but very dead George.
 How George is actually in the room, I don't know.
 While satisfying, the kill is quite bloodless.
 My assumption is that either there was no time to do an elaborate gore effect on Kennedy or possibly the actor didn’t wish to take part in such a gruesome finale.
 The film ends with a slow, creepy zoom in on the deadly red machine.